Rogers: The Musical: Reception

 Bell's book and Lennertz's music was also praised.
 Keith Caulfield from Billboard called the one-act performance "full of goofy humor and a range of musical styles".
 The book was noted for being earnest and having "heart", such as the Rogers-Carter love story that added to what was in the films "in some surprising ways", and Bell being able to add "fresh and unexpected turns" to the story familiar to MCU fans.
 However, the condensed runtime drew some criticism for not being able to linger on many moments for too long, with Martens saying "the show feels heavily expository and plot-driven" and "like a 'greatest hits' compendium of Captain America moments", which was likely due to needing to fit within the theme park medium.
 Yehl enjoyed the performances by both actors portraying Rogers, with both "do[ing] an excellent job of channeling Steve's effortless earnestness and heroic attitude".
 Fury in the show was compared to Genie from the Aladdin (2011) musical.
 Lennertz's music was likened to songs that would be heard in musicals performing on Broadway.
 Fury's song "What You Missed" was considered a stand out, though Martens felt despite this, none of the new songs reached the heights of "Save the City" and that much of the musical felt like "puzzle pieces constructed around" the use of that song.
 Yehl called "End of the Line" with the two Rogers actors having a duet together "a frankly ridiculous moment, but it's so very Marvel and is used to such great effect that it hits you in the feels nonetheless".
 Graves said the song was "beautifully done" given it "could have so easily not worked".

 References in other media

-Billboards and posters for Rogers: The Musical appear as Easter eggs in the films Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022), as well as the Disney+ miniseries She-Hulk: Attorney at Law (2022) and the series Daredevil: Born Again (2025).
-A poster is expected to appear in the miniseries Wonder Man (2026), which indicates that the musical has been made into a film.
+Billboards and posters for Rogers: The Musical appear as Easter eggs in the films Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022), as well as the Disney+ series She-Hulk: Attorney at Law (2022), Daredevil: Born Again (2025), and Wonder Man (2026).
+The billboards in Wonder Man indicate that the musical has been made into a film.
 An advertisement for the musical could also be seen on a fictitious The Daily Bugle newspaper sold at a newsstand in Manhattan's Upper East Side, as part of a viral marketing campaign in promotion for No Way Home.